michaellee1/BASetup/README.md

-Installs the necessary packages, tools, and configurations needed to run a build.
+Installs the necessary packages, tools, and configurations needed to run a build for the BNI software libraries.